govau/frontdoor/ui/src/content/buyer/products-and-services/sourcing-arrangements.md

 These arrangements only apply after you conduct a formal approach to market.

-Read more on DTA’s whole-of-government for:
+Read more on DTA’s whole-of-government sourcing arrangements for:

 - [Amazon Web Services (AWS)](/buyer/products-and-services/sourcing-arrangements/aws)
 - [Concur](/buyer/products-and-services/sourcing-arrangements/concur)